-After acceptance at a U.S. school, schools will send the foreign student form I-20, which the applicant must use to apply for the F-1 visa at the U.S. consulate in the country where he or she currently resides.
-F-1 visa applicants must demonstrate the following:
+After acceptance by a U.S. school, the foreign student will receive a Form I-20, to use to apply for the F-1 visa at the U.S. consulate in the country where he or she currently resides.
+F-1 visa applicants must demonstrate financial independence and intention to stay temporarily in the US.

 F-1 students may bring their spouses and unmarried children under the age of 21 with them to the United States on F-2 visas.
 In order for family members to obtain F-2 status, F-1 students must present evidence of sufficient financial resources to cover all expenses of their family members during their stay because they will be ineligible to work in the United States.
 In many developing countries, it is difficult to obtain F-2 visas because USCIS believes that it is more likely that students will attempt to stay in the United States if their family members are also in the country.